swapnil-cometchat/mastra-run-vc/README.md

 - Note: Some sites disallow iframing via `X-Frame-Options` or CSP `frame-ancestors`.
 If that happens, consider a proxy renderer approach; I can add a simple proxy mode if needed.

 Google Sheets via MCP
-- This repo ships a CSV-based stand-in tool (`append-to-sheet`) to avoid extra setup.
-- To use Google Sheets via MCP in production, swap the tool with an MCP client that connects to a Google Sheets MCP server and maps calls to your spreadsheet.
-- Suggested schema for rows: `{ timestamp, userPrompt, responseType, summary, sources[] }`.

 Notes
 - This setup does not have the agent scraping; the page just displays the site and your CometChat widget handles Q&A.